 Consider Your Local Options

 The North Carolina State Education Assistance Authority provides awards to hundreds of aspiring nurses annually as part of its Nurse Scholars Program to address the nursing shortage in the state.
 The renewable award is merit-based, and the amount of the award is based upon the type of nursing education being pursued.
-Students seeking an associate’s, for example, may be eligible for up to $3,000.
 Students must plan to enter a nursing program at one of the North Carolina colleges, universities, or hospitals that offer nurse education programs, and also sign a contract to work as a registered nurse in North Carolina post-graduation.

 Latest College & Financial Aid News